bUZgy/text_classification/README.md

 2. Build Logistic Regression Classifier

-– Derive the gradient of the objective function of LR with respect to w.
-Please write down detailed steps.
 – Implement this Logistic Regression model.
 This step includes writing code for initial- ization, objective function, gradient, and gradient descent.
 – Implement evaluation metrics, including accuracy, precision, recall, and F1 score.